Little Battlers Pre-school

 *Training to meet your child’s needs may be possible.
 (If resources allow.)

-(Certificates can be found around the setting and some photocopies of names and dates are attached)
+(Certificates can be found around the setting and some photocopies of names and

 Partnership with Parents/Carers